Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Introduction

-In summary, our contributions to advance abnormality-centric grounded CT image interpretation can be summarized as: (i) We propose a comprehensive taxonomy for abnormalities on CT images, presented in Section~\ref{sec:taxonomy}; (ii) We build \textbf{\dataset~}, the first dataset for abnormality grounding and description across multi-plane whole-body CT images, detailed in Section~\ref{sec:data}; (iii) We develop a novel system \textbf{\model~}, for automatically localizing and reporting abnormalities, illustrated in detail in Section~\ref{sec:model}; (iv) We set up a comprehensive benchmark with three clinically representative tasks, and demonstrate the superiority of \model~ in Section~\ref{sec:experiment}.
+In summary, our contributions to advance abnormality-centric grounded CT image interpretation are: (i) A comprehensive taxonomy for abnormalities on CT images, presented in Section~\ref{sec:taxonomy}; (ii) \textbf{\dataset~}, the first dataset for abnormality grounding and description across multi-plane whole-body CT images, detailed in Section~\ref{sec:data}; (iii) \textbf{\model~}, a system for automatically localizing and reporting abnormalities, illustrated in Section~\ref{sec:model}; (iv) A benchmark with three representative tasks and a clinically grounded metrics for report evaluation, demonstrating the superiority of \model~ in Section~\ref{sec:experiment}.